ediril/nightfall/README.md

   be styled.
 File URLs require Chrome's separate file-access setting.
 - Google apps change frequently.
 This version has not been visually verified in signed-in Google apps; use the checklist below to confirm it in your account.

+## Manual installation

+To install directly from the source files without the Chrome Web Store:

+1. Download or clone this project and unzip it if needed.
+2. Open `chrome://extensions` in Chrome.
+3. Enable **Developer mode** in the top right.
+4. Click **Load unpacked** and select the project folder containing `manifest.json`.
+5. Open Chrome's extensions menu (the puzzle piece) and pin **Nightfall**.
+6. Visit a website and click the button to turn dark mode on.
+Click again to restore the page.

 ## Check it